usmanes70/usmanes70/README.md

 * I am passionate about learning Data Analysis, Machine Learning and Computer Vision.

-* I am currently learning "Data Scientist With Python" track from datacamp.
+* I have completed "Data Scientist With Python" track from datacamp.

 * I have learned the "Data Science with Python " course with Dr.Muhammad Aammar Tufail.